rendall/client-cat/README.md

 Live on [Netlify](https://focused-hopper-524564.netlify.com/)

-## installation
+## Installation

-- clone the repository & cd into its directory
+- Clone the repository & cd into its directory
 - `npm install`
+  - (or `yarn install`, although I have noticed that yarn seems to hang the auto-build sometimes, so this project uses npm)

-## development
+## Development

 All development is done in the `./ts` and `./scss` directories, which each mirror the project directory.
 Development is easiest with these commands in order: